twonds/thetofu.com/docs/notes/start.md

 # Starting

-I want to play around with reflex.dev and showcase and discuss aspects about usability, composability and operability.
+I want to play around with reflex.dev and showcase and discuss software lifecycle aspects.
+The goal is to focus on usability, composability and operability.

 ## Goals